 - Endocannabinoids – cannabinoids that are produced in our bodies

-- Phytocannabinoids – plant based cannabinoids that are found in hemp, cannabis and some other plants
+- Phytocannabinoids – plant-based cannabinoids that are found in hemp, cannabis and some other plants

 - Synthetic cannabinoids – cannabinoids produced in laboratories

 One of the major breakthroughs in understanding cannabinoids is definitely the clarification of the molecular structure of the two most abundant (and most important) cannabinoids THC & CBD.
-That happened in 1963-64 by Israeli scientist, Raphael Mechoulam.
+That happened in 1963-64 by an Israeli scientist, Raphael Mechoulam.

 Most hemp strains don’t exceed 0,2% THC (which is the legal limit in most EU countries), while cannabis strains can have up to 30% of THC.
-Most cannabis strains don’t contain much CBD (usually even less than 1%), while hemp strains can contain up to 3% of cannabidiol (CBD).
+Most cannabis strains don’t contain much CBD (usually even less than 1%), while hemp strains can contain up to 3% of Cannabidiol (CBD).
 Nowadays, numerous THC & CBD benefits are already known, which is reflected by an emerging number of medicinal strains that can have CBD:THC ratio from 30:1 to 1:30.

 CBD and THC

-Cannabis was all about beeing high and THC for decades, but this trend is rapidly changing, as people are becoming more educated/informed about other cannabis compounds, like CBD.
+Cannabis was all about being high and THC for decades, but this trend is rapidly changing, as people are becoming more educated/informed about other cannabis compounds, like CBD.
 Cannabidiol doesn’t have psychoactive properties – even better (for someone who doesn’t like to be “high”), it can counter psychoactive effects of THC (recent study said that in smaller quantities, CBD can enhance psychoactiveness, but in higher, it can counter/ease it).
 CBD can effectively deal with autoimmune diseases (greatest potential is in epilepsy treatment), inflammation, psoriasis and many of the problems listed above.
 CBD has enormous therapeutic potential, but we can say, that it has already become a fact that for the vast majority of problems it is recommended to use cannabis/hemp products with a full spectrum of cannabinoids.

 Hemp & Cannabis in the future

 Hemp has a huge potential for replacing numerous raw materials.
 The most obvious example is in the production of paper and textiles, as each year about 7 million hectares of forests are cut (also for other purposes).
 This figure could be much smaller, because, in contrast to trees, hemp grows very fast (it is an annual plant).
-Also, fiber and paper quality is much better.
+Also, fibre and paper quality is much better.
 This is just one example of how we can make a better planet.

 The greatest responsibility lies within us – we must educate ourselves, as we can improve quality of life, contribute to cleaner soil (hemp/cannabis proved to be very effective in removing heavy metals from the soil), reduce unnecessary environmentally unfriendly products (plastic bags, packaging, etc.) – all that with hemp.
 Very sad truth is, that many of those products land in the ocean – there is so large garbage island that it even has its own name, The Great Pacific Garbage Patch.
-It is said, that it covers area larger than 1.500.000 square kilometers – we could put 3 Spains in it, and there would still be some room left.
+It is said, that it covers an area larger than 1.500.000 square kilometres – we could put 3 Spains in it, and there would still be some room left.

 We should respect mother nature and try to give something back, otherwise, what kind of planet will we leave for future generations?
 Do we really have to say anything more?